Does Hypnobirthing Really Work?

 Whether you have a natural or an assisted birth.

-Whether you love every minute and feel the power and intensity of each surge like a moving through your body or if you yell “gimme the epidural!”.
+Whether you love every minute and feel the power and intensity of each surge like a juggernaut coursing through your body.

-Regardless of how your baby enters into the world when you have learnt how to let go of fear, work with the biology and physiology of the body and know how to set up your birth environment and team in a way that is going to support and nurture you, you can have THE most empowering and positive experience.
-This is the message I feel very fortunate enough to share via our TCBS Instructors across the world.
+The message I feel very fortunate enough to share with thousands of Calm Birth School students from across the world, is that birth can be empowering and positive.
+You can stay calm, relaxed and in control regardless of how your baby enters into the world when you have learnt how to let go of fear, work with the biology and physiology of the body and know how to set up your birth environment and team in a way that is going to support and nurture you, during what should be the most magical experience of your life.